 Despite the presence of these cheetahs at Kuno, none of them have yet been released into the wild.
 The decision to begin the phased release starting in late October marks a significant step in the project’s progress.

-Expansion Plans Beyond Kuno
+Expansion plans beyond Kuno

 While Kuno National Park has been the primary focus of Project Cheetah, the government is looking beyond this location to further expand the cheetah population in India.
 Discussions have been held with other states, including Rajasthan, and additional districts in Madhya Pradesh, to identify other potential habitats for the rewilding process.
 The goal is to establish a broader network of protected areas that can support healthy cheetah populations.